-Lata is a highly self-motivated, practical and enthusiastic person with more than 20 years of experience in forensic and analytical chemistry, particularly in teaching and research on drugs of abuse and pharmaceutical compounds, analysis of these compounds in different sample types (including spiked drinks related to the drug facilitated sexual assault investigation), and consultancy and project management in analytical and forensic chemistry.
-She is also a Senior Fellow of the Higher Education Academy and a member of the Royal Society of Chemistry.
+Lata has more than 24 years of experience in forensic and analytical chemistry, particularly in teaching and research on drugs of abuse analysis from different sample types (including spiked drinks and drug facilitated sexual assault investigation).
+Lately, she has also been researching on equitable representation and effective participation of diverse social groups in STEM especially race and ethnic minorities in the higher education and workplace settings.
+She is also Senior Fellow of the Higher Education Academy and a member of the Royal Society of Chemistry.

 Lata obtained a PhD in Forensic Science in 2007 from Anglia Ruskin University.
 Before taking up her current position, she was engaged in postdoctoral research in the Environmental Sciences Research Centre under our Millennium European Climate project.
 She also holds an MSc and BSc from Tribhuvan University, Nepal.
 She has worked in the Toxicology & Chemistry Unit and the Biology & Serology Unit at the National Forensic Science Laboratory, Nepal, where she analysed forensic case samples.
 She has been working in collaboration with different institutes and researchers from Botswana, India, Nepal, South Africa, Syria and United Kingdom.

 Lata’s research interests lie in the chromatographic and mass spectrometric analysis of drugs of abuse and pharmaceutical compounds from human and animal hair; water and wastewater samples.
 In addition to these, she is also researching on analysis of seized street drugs, spiked beverages, food supplements, green tea and herbal medicines/ products.